uviclibraries/rstudio/tidyverse-data.md

 {::options parse_block_html='false'/}

-*Hint:* You already created the vector containing the list of column names from our purchase data! <br>
+*Hint:* You already created the vector containing the list of column names from our purchase data in the previous task! <br>

 </div>

+**Second option: nesting**

-<br> In Tasks 4.1-1 and 4.1-2, we ran two commands resulting in two
+<br> In Tasks 4.1-1 and 4.1-2, we ran two commands, resulting in two
 separate variables containing the column names:

 - `purchaseDataColumnNames`: Ordered as they would be if the file were opened in excel
 - `alphaPurchaseDataColumnNames`: Ordered alphabetically (sorted)

-<br> However, if we only care about the list of column names if they are
+<br> However, we only care about the list of alphabetically column names.
-sorted alphabetically:

-- We can achieve that using only 1 command,
-  - creating only 1 variable with “nesting”.
+- We can achieve that using only 1 command, creating only 1 object with “nesting”.

 <br> **Definition - Nesting:** Use one function as a parameter of
 another function.